benhoyt/goawk/README.md

 If you need to repeat execution of the same program on different inputs, you can call [`interp.New`](https://pkg.go.dev/github.com/benhoyt/goawk/interp#New) once, and then call the returned object's `Execute` method as many times as you need.

-Read the [documentation](https://pkg.go.dev/github.com/benhoyt/goawk) for more details.
+Read the [package documentation](https://pkg.go.dev/github.com/benhoyt/goawk) for more details.

 ## Differences from AWK